 - Sign up as a Producer — upload, sell, deliver.

 Continue reading “Llanelli Food Assembly”

 Food Assemblies help local food producers connect with local people.
 They are part of a movement that began in France—La Ruche qui dit Oui!—which has since spread throughout Europe.
 We’re amongst the first to pioneer it in Wales, thought it appears to be spreading rapidly.

 This is how they work… Continue reading “How Food Assemblies work”

-A couple of years ago, a friend wrote telling me about a debilitating condition that had recently assailed and begun attacking the integrity of his body.
+A couple of years ago, a good friend, near to whom I formerly lived, now living several hours away from me, wrote informing me about a debilitating physical condition that had recently begun attacking the integrity of his body.
 Upon diagnosis, he was immediately admitted into the care of an NHS hospital.
-Sensing his distress, I shared this blessing-prayer with him.
+Sensing his distress, I shared this “blessing-prayer” with him.
 Continue reading “Heart and hearth in harmony”

 The contemporary economic system has broken the vital relationship between Land, Food and People.
 There is a crucial need to renew the system that has produced this breakdown.
 “Brexit” represents a propitious historical moment to respond decisively to a range of critical issues relating to the disproportionate empowerment of corporations, landowners and shareholders, at the cost of national health, the concerns of systemic stakeholders and the expectations of land-workers, in particular.
 Continue reading “A New Economic Framework”

 Interactive, zoomable mapping of hill walk routes and rambles throughout South West Wales.
 Each walk tracked during completion, via smartphone, using global-positioning-satellite technology.
 Each route can be downloaded—via Strava / ViewRanger links—and followed using a smartphone (see caveats below).
 Continue reading “Interactive Map of Walks”